7 Business Travel Tips

 Get a good place to stay

-I generally don’t mind staying in hostel dorms, but I avoid them whenever I am traveling for business reasons.
+I generally don’t mind staying in hostel dorms, but if there is one among the good business travel tips I have been given, it is to avoid them whenever I am traveling for business reasons.
 Indeed, I do need my sleep, especially if I have had a long day and I have a packed schedule the following morning.
 The last thing I need is having to fight my way to sleep through someone’s snoring, and there’s always bound to be a loud snorer in a dorm.
 This was the case in my hostel in Tel Aviv.
 It was so bad that not even ear plugs helped to block the noise.

-The best thing to do when traveling for business is to get a serviced apartment, especially if the business trip is longer than a couple of weeks.
+One of my favorite tips for business travel is to get a serviced apartment, especially if the business trip is longer than a couple of weeks.
 What I like about an apartment versus a hotel room is that it is more spacious and feels more homey, so that I am significantly more comfortable.
 A good apartment comes with all the amenities such as a comfortable bed, a spacious bathroom, a cozy couch and a tv, a fully equipped kitchen, and even a washing machine and a drier.

 Make sure to have working wi-fi

-A good way to get around this issue is to carry a portable wireless device, such as Tep Wireless.
+It would seem pretty obvious to have good wifi when traveling for business purposes, right?
+Well, do yourself a favore and listen to one of the best business travel tips you will come across: carry a portable wireless device, such as Tep Wireless.
 It saves the hassle of looking for a place with decent wi-fi and of getting a local SIM card, as it connects up to 5 devices at once.

 Eat healthy and keep hydrated